 I’ve had one woman in Manchester who accosted me as “hey weirdo!”, she got called a “Hag!”.
 Then on a night out, one drunk male tried being very touchy feely but ended up looking stupid as his touching ended up with him being ejected from the club.

 I also had someone decide it would be a good idea to shout abuse from his car as he sat next to me at traffic lights.
 Unfortunately for him I have cameras in my car because of the mileage I do and the files from that day were handed to the Police.
-I wont say what was said but they were very, very abusive.
+I wont say what was said but they were very, very abusive and I very nearly rammed my car into his because of it.

 What kind of reaction do you get from women?